flixabua/dota_hero_decider/README.md

 This is just some small script made for me and my friends, that I will change and modify as I please.
 So no real plan, structure or real life use

+## Structure
+Some loose scripts, WIP should be moved in its own directory.

 ## Usage

 ### Configuration: